marmohamed/Tahaluf_Task/Part1/README.md

 * I liked the idea of multi-positive.
 It is similar to MIL Tracker.
 They share the idea of making use of output that are not 100% correct to handle the imbalance problem.

 * YOLOX may not outperform YOLO with a large model size.

+* Suggestions to imrpove:
+1. Try Attention.
+2. For each detected object, we can add another layer to get that part from the original image and finetune the prediction.
+But, this will convert it to two-stage detector.
+3. Extending the idea of multi-positives, we can detect parts of the objects to increase the number of positive samples and making use of the gradient from small parts of objects.
+For example, we can detect the center and the corners of the object and we may add other parameters to predict to enhance the model features.
+4. Try self-supervised training during the original training.